olets/zsh-abbr/README.md

 % rm -rf $ABBR_TMPDIR
 ```

-To delete the user abbreviations file,
+If you want to delete the user abbreviations file,

 ```shell
 % rm $ABBR_USER_ABBREVIATIONS_FILE